-The Westchester Jewish Council is the central communicating, convening and safeguarding body for the county’s Jewish community, representing nearly 140 Jewish organizations and serving 150,000 Jews.
+The Westchester Jewish Council is the central communicating, convening and safeguarding body for the county’s Jewish community, representing 130 Jewish organizations and serving 150,000 Jews.
 As Westchester’s Jewish community relations organization, the Council unites Westchester Jewry with the State of Israel, fosters communication among Jewish organizations and cultivates and strengthens relations with other ethnic groups, elected officials and the community at large.
 The Council encourages participation in Jewish life and supports and develops initiatives and programs that meet existing and emerging Jewish communal needs.

 The Westchester Jewish Council is an IRS 501(c)3 not-for-profit organization.

 Initially founded in 1975 as the Westchester Jewish Conference to organize the community’s response to the Yom Kippur War, the Council has subsequently evolved to become Westchester’s Jewish community relations organization, providing a myriad of services.
 In addition, the Council serves as a facilitator to help build relationships both within and beyond the Jewish community.